 Caribbean Biodiversity Under Threat

-The Caribbean is famous for its colonial origins, its legendary days of piracy and all the sandy beaches that people come to the Caribbean for.
-However, existing amongst all of this for the last few centuries, and far longer before that, is an ecosystem rich in biodiversity.
+The Caribbean is famous for its colonial history, its legendary days of piracy and all the sandy beaches that people flock to its islands for.
+However, existing within and amongst all of this, and far longer before that, is an ecosystem rich in biodiversity.
 Thousands of endemic species live on the islands and in the seas of the Caribbean, but like so many other places, this vast expanse of life is under threat.

 “There are things you can do when booking your holiday to ensure that your impact on the environment is minimal, or even positive.”

 Let’s start by looking at just how much life exists here.
-On land, it is thought that there are up to 13,000 different plant species growing in the Caribbean, about half of which are endemic to the region.
-This incredible variety of flora owes its existence to a tropical climate that is supported by the topography and soil types found here, which vary widely and therefore allow different types of plant to exist.
+On land it is thought that there are up to 13,000 different plant species growing in the Caribbean, about half of which are endemic to the region.
+This incredible variety of flora owes its existence to a tropical climate, supported by the topography and soil types found here, the variety of which allows a huge array of different types of plant to thrive.
 Endemic plants include the Guaiac Wood tree, which plays host to the national flower of Jamaica, and the Ceiba tree, which is the national tree of both Puerto Rico and Guatemala.

 Aside from birds, of which there are 600 species living in the Caribbean, the dominant group of animals is the reptile, numbering some 500 species.
 However, whilst just a quarter of those 600 bird species are endemic, that percentage leaps to a staggering 94% for reptilian species, with only a handful of reptiles such as the Green Iguana being invasive.
 In addition, there are 170 amphibian species living on the islands of the Caribbean – and every single one of them is endemic.